Karsten-Uy/ubc_room_finder/ubc_scraper/README.md

 This is a data collection web scraper script that extracts room booking and room specification data from the official UBC online timetable at `https://sws-van.as.it.ubc.ca/SWS_2025/`.
 It uses **Selenium** for web automation and **BeautifulSoup** for efficient HTML parsing.

-Upon successful completion, it processes and exports the collected information into two structured CSV files:
+Upon successful completion, it processes and exports the collected information into two structured CSV files in the `output/` folder:
-* `rooms.csv` (Contains permanent room details like capacity and features)
+* `output/rooms_[TIMESTAMP].csv` (Contains permanent room details like capacity and features)
-* `bookings.csv` (Contains temporary booking records with start/end times and course details)
+* `output/bookings_[TIMESTAMP].csv` (Contains temporary booking records with start/end times and course details)

 These files are designed to be easily imported directly into a database (such as a Supabase backend for a web application).